Commit yourself to lifelong learning. The most valuable asset you’ll ever have is your mind and what you put into it.

 Getting an Education is No Longer Enough

-During our schooling years we do a lot of study, research and reading.
-Some problem solving and creative thinking also come into play, however most of what we learn comes down to memory and recall.
+During our schooling years, we do a lot of studies, research and reading.
+Some problem solving and creative thinking also come into play, however, most of what we learn comes down to memory and recall.
 We are effectively tested on what we are able to recall and then on how we are able to make sense of that information.

 Our schooling years help us understand the fundamentals that allow us to coexist within our society.
 Furthermore, they help build the foundations of what hopefully becomes a long and successful career in our chosen field of endeavor.

 All this is of course well and good.
 In fact, the education you receive at school provides you with the basic fundamentals that help you create an independent life for yourself within this world.
 However, to truly thrive and optimize how we live our lives, we need to start setting higher standards for ourselves.
 Moreover, we all need to start shifting our perspective of what learning truly means.

 Back in the day getting an education at a university (college) level was enough for most.
 A college education pretty much guaranteed that you would secure a great job that would set you up for life.